shihab97820/base-learning/README.md

 Understanding the bridging process gave me a better perspective on how users enter the Base ecosystem and why seamless interoperability is essential for scaling Web3 adoption.

 **#Base #BuildOnBase #BaseBridge #Onchain #Ethereum #Web3 #100DaysOfBase**

+## Day 7 – Understanding Gas Fees on Base ⛽

+Today's learning focused on how gas fees work on Base and why transactions are significantly cheaper compared to Ethereum mainnet.

+I learned that every transaction on Base requires a small gas fee to execute operations on the network.
+Since Base is a Layer 2 built on the OP Stack, it processes transactions efficiently and then posts transaction data to Ethereum, allowing users to benefit from lower costs while still inheriting Ethereum's security.

+Understanding the role of gas fees helped me appreciate why Base is an ideal network for everyday onchain activities such as DeFi, NFT trading, gaming, and payments.
+Low transaction costs make blockchain applications more accessible to both developers and users.

+**#Base #BuildOnBase #GasFees #Layer2 #Ethereum #Web3 #100DaysOfBase**